eladbe3/sre_automation/README.md

-## Thank you BlueVine Team, for the learning experience.
+## Thank you for the learning experience.